Rudolf Mildner: Nazi career

 In 1942, he received the War Merit Cross, 2nd class for fighting the enemies of the Reich.

-In September 1943, Mildner was transferred to occupied Denmark as Gestapo chief to fight the Danish resistance movement and organize the deportation of the Danish Jews.
-Mildner oversaw security in Denmark in 1943 when the deportation of the Jews failed.
-95% of them succeeded in sailing safely to neutral Sweden.
+In September 1943, Mildner was transferred to occupied Denmark as the Befehlshaber der Sicherheitspolizei und des SD (BdS).
+He was charged with fighting the Danish resistance movement and organizing the deportation of Danish Jews, but the deportation failed and 95 percent of them succeeded in sailing safely to neutral Sweden.
 Mildner tried to regain status by participating in the killing of Danish playwright, priest and Nazi opponent Kaj Munk.
-However, the failure in deportation of the Danish Jews was held against Mildner and he was transferred out of Denmark in January 1944.
-He then served as Inspector of the SiPo and SD in Kassel.
+However, the deportation failure was held against him and he was transferred out of Denmark in January 1944.
+He then briefly served as Inspekteur der Sicherheitspolizei und des SD (IdS) in Wehrkreis IX with headquarters in Kassel.

-From March 1944 to June 1944 he was Deputy Chief of sub-offices IVA and IVB (Enemies of the Regime & Activities of the Sects and Churches) in the Reich Security Main Office (RSHA).
-In December 1944, he was appointed the successor of Franz Josef Huber as chief of the SiPo, Gestapo and SD in Vienna.
-In this capacity, he was responsible for the court-martial and subsequent execution of resistance fighters Major Karl Biedermann, Captain Alfred Huth and First Lieutenant Rudolf Raschke, who had tried to save Vienna from destruction by handing the city over to the Allies.
-After Vienna was captured by the Soviets, Mildner returned to Linz where he was the deputy of Franz Josef Huber.
+From March 1944 to June 1944, Mildner was the deputy chief of sub-offices IVA and IVB (Enemies of the Regime & Activities of the Sects and Churches) in the Reich Security Main Office (RSHA).
+In December 1944, he was appointed as Kommandeur der Sicherheitspolizei und des SD (KdS) in Vienna.
+He ran the Vienna office under SS-Brigadeführer Franz Josef Huber who had been promoted to BdS.
+In this capacity, Mildner was responsible for the court-martial and subsequent execution of resistance fighters Major Karl Biedermann, Captain Alfred Huth and First Lieutenant Rudolf Raschke, who had tried to save Vienna from destruction by handing the city over to the Allies.
+After Vienna was captured by the Red Army, Mildner returned to Linz as the deputy to Huber.
 In May 1945, he escaped to the west and was arrested by U.S. Army soldiers and testified at the Nuremberg Trials.
-The American army detained Mildner and "saved him from landing in the hands of war crimes investigators, because his knowledge of communist subversion was considered useful."
+The American army detained Mildner and "saved him from landing in the hands of war crimes investigators, because his knowledge of communist subversion was considered useful".

 Nuremberg trials

-At Nuremberg he testified with regards to RSHA chief Ernst Kaltenbrunner.
-Mildner declared that while he was Gestapo leader at Katowice he frequently sent prisoners to Auschwitz for imprisonment or execution.
+At Nuremberg, Mildner testified with regards to RSHA chief Ernst Kaltenbrunner.
+He declared that while he was Gestapo leader at Kattowitz he frequently sent prisoners to Auschwitz for imprisonment or execution.
 He visited Auschwitz on several occasions and was shown the extermination installations.
 Mildner stated that he had tried to prevent the Jewish persecution in Denmark, but was overruled by Himmler.
 He was released in 1949 and disappeared to escape prosecution.
-According to A declassified CIA Report, Mildner was allowed to escape to South America Adolf Eichmann claimed to have met Mildner in Argentina in 1958, but this claim has not been verified.
-The date and place of his death is unknown.
+According to a declassified CIA Report, Mildner was allowed to escape to South America.
+Adolf Eichmann claimed to have met Mildner in Argentina in 1958, but this claim has not been verified.
+(It is alleged that in Argentina at the end of the 1950s, he was present at interviews by Willem Sassen with Adolf Eichmann).
+In 1960, the Vienna Public Prosecutor's Office wanted to investigate him, but did not achieve results.
+On 27 June 1969, the Salzburg Regional Court declared him legally dead as of 31 December 1951.
+The actual date and place of his death is unknown.